Remote deposit: Use

 Remote deposit use has grown.
-A June 2009 survey by group Independent Community Bankers of America found that 62% of banks in the United States offered merchant remote deposit, and 78% had plans to adopt the technology by 2011.
+A June 2009 survey by the Independent Community Bankers of America found that 62% of banks in the United States offered merchant remote deposit, and 78% had plans to adopt the technology by 2011.

 Client adoption of remote deposit capture was projected to reach 1 million by 2010, and over 5 million by 2012.

-According to an industry study conducted in late 2013, only 10% of U.S. banks and credit unions offered mobile deposit, though many more planned to do so.
-Research by Celent in 2013 showed that 20 million customers used mobile check deposit in 2013, a growth from 10.9 million in 2012 and 2.2 million in 2011, beating previous estimates.
+According to an industry study conducted in late 2013, only 10% of U.S. banks and credit unions offered mobile deposits, though many more planned to do so.
+Research by Celent in 2013 showed that 20 million customers used mobile check deposits in 2013, a growth from 10.9 million in 2012 and 2.2 million in 2011, beating previous estimates.

 By 2015 Celent estimated 87 million customers were using mobile check deposits, accelerating the decline of foot traffic to bank branches.

 The 2020 Coronavirus pandemic accelerated trends of shifting consumer behavior, further increasing use of mobile check deposits and reducing in person check deposits, contributing to branch closures.